 The recommissioning specification must identify the systems to be recommissioned, their functions, duration of operation and interrelationship with other plant and systems.

-A commissioning programme is generally agreed which will enable the rebalance to be achieved while the facility is operational.
+A commissioning programme is generally agreed which will enable the rebalance to be achieved whilst the facility is operational.

-The commissioning process that CCTech implement is always predicated on meeting the requirements of the relevant codes of practise, guidelines and regulatory compliance.
+The commissioning process that CCTech implement is always predicated on meeting the requirements of the relevant codes of practice, guidelines and regulatory compliance.

 Key to the success of any rebalance is an agreed programme with the end users, this will include the following: